Malay1121/playstore_update/README.md

 ## Description

-In this package you can show a popup to users whenever you publish a new update on Google Play Store.
+In this package, you can show a popup to users whenever you publish a new update on Google Play Store.
 You can customize the popup according to your needs and this packages is still in development.
 This package is really very easy to use and beginner friendly.
-More feautures will be coming soon and it will make the package better and more customizable!
+More features will be coming soon, and they will make the package better and more customizable!

-## Sample
+## Ekxample

 #### Showing Popup in the init state